anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Here, TLS with server-side, certificate-based authentication is not directly applicable, as the pledge only possesses an IDevID certificate.
 The IDevID does not contain any anchor for which any kind of {{?RFC6125}} validation can be done.
 Second, the registrar-agent may not be aware of manufacturer trust anchors to validate the IDevIDs.
-Finally, IDevID do not typically set Extended Key Usage (EKU) for TLS WWW Server authentication.
+Finally, IDevIDs do not typically set Extended Key Usage (EKU) for TLS WWW Server authentication.

 The inability to effectively do TLS in responder mode is one reason for relying on object security.
 Another reason is the application on different transports channels, for which TLS may not be available, such as Bluetooth and NFC.